violetrollergirl/violetrollergirl.com/_faq/screening/why-screen.md

   url: images/gallery-originals/black-sands-nude-beach.jpg
 ---

+Before you screen, I simply cannot know who I may be speaking with.
+Since literally anyone with an electronic device might contact me, screening confirms that you are a consenting adult and is *unconditionally required* to interact with me in any meaningful way.

+If you don't tell me who you are, I cannot tell you literally anything about me that is not already published on my public website and ads, making our entire exchange redundant and pointless.
+Moreover, both my livelihood and my liberty depends on your screening information remaining confidential so I can assure you that I take great steps to ensure it always is.

-I understand why screening may make you feel anxious.
+On another note, I do understand why screening may make you feel anxious or even vulnerable.
 But the thought of spending time alone with me presumably doesn't.

-Consider that, until we are physically acquainted, the thought of spending time alone with you may make me slightly anxious, but screening you doesn't.
+Consider that, until we are physically acquainted, the thought of spending time alone with you&mdash;especially if you are trying to remain anonymous from me&mdash;may make me slightly anxious, but screening you doesn't.

 Screening is *meant* to feel asymmetrical because its purpose is to restore some balance to the way we start out.